 |GCE A/A2 Level

-280 UCAS points from a maximum of three A/A2 Level passes, which must include one of Health & Social Care, Human Biology, Biology, Physics, Chemistry, Applied Science, Psychology or Social Science at Grade B. A typical offer would be BBC.
+300 UCAS points from a maximum of three A/A2 Level passes, which must include one of Health and Social Care, Human Biology, Biology, Physics, Chemistry, Applied Science, Psychology or Social Science at Grade B. A typical offer would be BBB.

 |GCE AS/A2 Level

-280 UCAS points from a maximum of two AS/A1 Level passes, plus a maximum of two A/A2 Level passes at Grade C or above, which must include one of Health & Social Care, Human Biology, Biology, Physics, Chemistry, Psychology or Social Science.
+300 UCAS points from a maximum of two AS/A1 Level passes, plus a maximum of two A/A2 Level passes at Grade C or above, which must include one of Health and Social Care, Human Biology, Biology, Physics, Chemistry, Psychology or Social Science.

 |GCE/AVCE Double Award in Health and Social Care

-280 UCAS points from A*, A* profile or combined with UCAS points from a maximum of one GCE A/A2 level.
-General Studies and Critical Thinking excluded.
+300 UCAS points from A*, A* profile or combined with UCAS points from a maximum of one GCE A/A2 level.
+General Studies, Critical Thinking and Extended Project are not accepted.

 |BTEC National Certificate (NQF) in Health and Social Care, Society, Health and Development, Science or equivalents